 4. Choose where you put the AppImage files

 The downloaded AppImage files should arrive in the Download folder.
 But this might not be the best place to keep it as it gets cluttered over time.
 It is better to keep them in a separate directory for easier management.

 Also keep in mind that if you chose desktop integration and then moved the AppImage file to some other location, you’ll have to remove the desktop files first.
 Else the desktop integration might not work.

 5. Update is not always an option

 Maybe some software will check for updates automatically and notify you about the availability of a newer version.
 But that’s not going to happen most of the time.

 There is a command line option to check and update the software but that too depends if the developer provided this option or not.

-In short, there is no automatic updates here.
-You’ll have to find your own if there is a newer version of the software available.
+In short, automatic updates are not always possible.
+It depends whether the developer has added that feature or not.
+Most of the time, you’ll have to find your own if there is a newer version of the software available.